nlpub/watset-java/README.md

 ### Evaluation

 This package provides implementations of two fuzzy clustering evaluation approaches: pairwise F-score and normalized modified purity.
-Given the set of clusters to evaluate and a set of gold clusters (&ldquo;classes&rdquo;), it is possible to study the clustering quality.
+Given the set of clusters to evaluate and the set of gold clusters (&ldquo;classes&rdquo;), it is possible to study the clustering quality.

 ```
 $ java -jar watset.jar -i output.tsv pairwise -g gold.tsv